 Tips: Customize your layout by starting with a selection from the Layouts tab (the Pinter-etsy group as a bunch of perfectly sized options if you’re making a pin), or build one with the Create Your Own button.
 To make a new cell, drag an image or texture over a collage border until you see a thin blue bar.
 Click the X in the corner of any cell you don’t want.
 To get a borderless look like the one shown here, crank the Spacing slider in the Background tab all the way to zero.

 Not sure you want to photograph every part of your process?
-Head to the Overlays tab in Design and use all those fabulous free graphics to make your own images—no picture taking required.
+Head to the Graphics tab in Design and use all those fabulous graphics to make your own images—no picture taking required.
 For this terrarium example, we used selections from Geometric, Bursting Blossoms, and Banners.
-Once your beautimous overlay concoctions are complete, open ’em up in Collage.
+Once your beautimous graphic concoctions are complete, open ’em up in Collage.

 If your images feature a too-good-to-be-true hue, like the light blue in this bath salt photo, you can match that exact color in a text cell.
 Click the Cell button in the Background tab of Collage, and use the eyedropper to pick a color from any spot on your images.
 Once the eyedropper transforms into a paint bucket, you’re ready to place your color in the cell of your choice.